 These mountains are climbed throughout the entire year, with the best mountain snowpack on Chimborazo, Cayambe and Antisana found between October and June.

-While there can be no guarantees of perfect weather in the mountains, our expeditions take full advantage of the weather and snowpack conditions for both these peaks, and utilize those months for optimal climbing experiences.
+While there can be no guarantees of perfect weather in the mountains, our expeditions take full advantage of the weather and snowpack conditions for these peaks, and utilize those months for optimal climbing experiences.

 The people of Ecuador are generally very warm and friendly to tourists.
 Although it is not expected that we dress formally, we should dress modestly.
 Casual and comfortable clothing is suggested along with comfortable shoes.
 Showing expensive cameras, watches, jewelry, etc. is considered unseemly and may attract unwanted attention.